The Hardkiss: 2014–present

-In 2016, the Hardkiss participated in the Ukrainian national selection for the Eurovision Song Contest with the song "Helpless", placing second in the final.
+The Hardkiss participated in the Ukrainian national selection for the Eurovision Song Contest 2016 with the song "Helpless", placing second in the final.
 Klym Lysiuk, who had attempted to join the band for four years and recorded bass covers of their songs, became their bassist the same year.

 In 2018, the band won two awards at YUNA: Best Rock Band and Best Song in Ukrainian, for "Zhuravli".
-Later that year, guitarist Roman Skorobahatko left the band but was set to continue performing with them as a live session musician.
+Later that year, guitarist Roman Skorobahatko left but was set to continue performing with the Hardkiss as a live session musician.
+Later in 2018, the band released its third album, Zalizna Lastivka.

 In November 2019, the band's drummer, Kreechy, revealed his idendity as Dmytro Smotrov and announced his departure after five years with the group.
 He was replaced by Yevhen Kibeliev of SKAI.

-In 2021, the Hardkiss was slated to perform a ten-year anniversary show at the Olympic Stadium in Kyiv, but this was cancelled after a series of delays related to the COVID-19 pandemic and the full-scale Russian invasion of Ukraine in 2022.
+The Hardkiss was slated to perform a ten-year anniversary show at the Olympic Stadium in Kyiv in 2021, but this was cancelled after a series of delays related to the COVID-19 pandemic and the full-scale Russian invasion of Ukraine in 2022.
 In the aftermath of the invasion, the Hardkiss released the song "Як ти?", together with a music video, whose proceeds were to be donated to humanitarian aid.
-The war generated increased international interest in the band, who then embarked on charity tours in support of the armed forces of Ukraine and Ukrainian children.
-In 2025, following extensive touring, the Hardkiss began work on a new album containing songs in English and Ukrainian, which is planned for release in 2026.
-The first single, "Crush", came out together with a music video on 13 June 2025, followed by "Tenderness", released on 18 September.
+The war generated increased international interest in Ukrainian music, including the Hardkiss, who then embarked on charity tours in support of the Armed Forces of Ukraine and Ukrainian children.

+In 2025, following extensive touring, the Hardkiss began work on a new album containing songs in English and Ukrainian.
+The first single, "Crush", came out together with a music video in June, followed by "Tenderness" and "AiAiAi".
 The same year, the band's manager, Yehor Kirianov, announced the end of their partnership, with each party subsequently accusing the other of unfulfilled financial or work obligations.
+Grey Hound was released in June 2026.
+Written by Sanina and Bebko and containing 12 tracks, it was conceived as a concept album built around the subject of time, seen by the band as a healer, and personified by Sanina in a grey suit in the album's music videos.
+The record includes a collaboration with the English rock band the Hara, titled "I Love You".
+The songs "Day After Day" and "Stay" are dedicated to Ukrainians who are away from home.
+"Ursula" and "1000" are sung in Ukrainian, while the rest of the album is in English.